/ For renderers & plasterers · 9-minute read

 The Portfolio System

-30+ project case studies, each with paired before/after photography, finish type, suburb, square-metre count, and a one-paragraph story.
-Tagged so the same project surfaces on the suburb page, the finish page, and a master gallery.
+30+ project case studies, each one with paired before/after photography, finish type, suburb, square-metre count, and a one-paragraph story.
+Tagged so the same project surfaces on the suburb page, the finish page, and the master gallery.

 / System 05